The Best Restaurants To Discover In The East Fjords

-Kol Bar & Bistro, Hotel Hallormstadur, Egilsstadir
+Kol Bar & Bistro, Hotel Hallormsstadur, Egilsstadir

-With views through the fairytale birch forest of Hallormstadur towards Lake Lagarfljot and the highlands beyond, this superb bistro has an enviable location.
+With views through the fairytale birch forest of Hallormsstadur towards Lake Lagarfljot and the highlands beyond, this superb bistro has an enviable location.
 You can even sit outside on a large deck – the fresh air no doubt piquing your appetite for exciting dishes that give local Icelandic produce an exotic twist, often with Asian flavours.
-The Kol Bar & Bistro is one of two restaurants at Hotel Hallormstadur – the other (Lauf Restaurant) serves an equally tempting buffet of delicious smoked meats and fish, salads, sushi, cheeses and pastries.
+The Kol Bar & Bistro is one of two restaurants at Hotel Hallormsstadur – the other (Lauf Restaurant) serves an equally tempting buffet of delicious smoked meats and fish, salads, sushi, cheeses and pastries.
 And the views are just as good too.

 L’Abri Restaurant, Fosshotel Eastfjords, Faskrudsfjordur